Indonesia's Pertamina Geothermal in talks to buy KS Orka unit for up to $1 bln - sources

 Besides Sorik Marapi, KS Orka's other projects include PT Sokoria Geothermal Indonesia in East Nusa Tenggara, KS Orka's website showed.

-(Reporting by Yantoultra Ngui in Singapore; Additional reporting by Fransiska Nangoy; Editing by Kane Wu and Jacqueline Wong)
+(Reporting by Yantoultra Ngui in Singapore; Additional reporting by Fransiska Nangoy; Editing by Kane Wu, Jacqueline Wong and William Mallard)

 ((Yantoultra.Ngui@thomsonreuters.com;))